marcustyphoon/marcustyphoon/README.md

 - [ ] Maybe add excluded blogs?
 - [ ] Implement whatever changes no recommended gets from the PR review
 - [ ] use xkit.interface.hide
+- [ ] add a separate "always hide" setting for the sidebar? (or just stop breaking on clicked posts idk how)

 Hide "where were we"